TrueBrain/TrueMQTT-cpp/README.md

 # TrueMQTT - A modern C++ MQTT Client library

-This project is currently a Work In Progress, and is not functional.
+This project is currently a Work In Progress.
+Although the basics are functional, it is untested.

 ## Development